Skip to Main

 Research Opportunities

-Emergency Radiology research interests are in line with the core values of the Department of Radiology, namely intellectual vibrancy, and technological innovation.
-Fellows are encouraged to participate in ongoing research projects or initiate new projects under the supervision of Emergency Radiology faculty.
+Research and academic pursuits are highly encouraged and dedicated academic time will be given to support the goals of presenting at conferences and publishing.
+Fellows are encouraged to participate in ongoing research or initiate new projects under the supervision of Emergency Radiology or other divisional faculty.

 • Salaries and Benefits